d2l-ai/d2l-en/chapter_deep-learning-computation/index.md

 # Deep Learning Computation
 :label:`chapter_computation`

-Along side giant datasets and powerful hardware, great software tools have played an indispensable role in the rapid progress of deep learning.
+Alongside giant datasets and powerful hardware, great software tools have played an indispensable role in the rapid progress of deep learning.
 Starting with the pathbreaking Theano library released in 2007,